Every complete atomic Boolean algebra is the ideal lattice of a cBCK-algebra: Introduction

 \begin{definition} An \textit{ideal} of a BCK-algebra $\A$ is a subset $I\subseteq A$ such that \begin{enumerate} \item $0\in I$ \item $x\bdot y\in I$ and $y\in I$ implies $x\in I$. \end{enumerate} \end{definition}

-We denote the lattice of ideals of $\A$ by $\id(\A)$, and point out that $\id(\A)\cong \con(\A)$, see \cite{AT77} or \cite{yutani77}.
-Of course $\{0\}$ and $\A$ are always ideals of $\A$, and if these are the only ideals we say $\A$ is \textit{simple}.
+From this we see that ideals are non-empty downsets.
+BCK-ideals need not be semilattice-ideals: for example, $\A$ itself always satisfies the above definition, but need not be directed upward.
+More generally, when the underlying poset of $\A$ is a lattice, every BCK-ideal is a lattice-ideal, but the converse is not true: consider the three-element chain $\3=\{0<1<2\}$ with operation $x\bdot y=\max\{x-y,0\}$.
+Then $I=\{0,1\}$ is a lattice-ideal since it is a downset and closed under join, but it is not a BCK-ideal since $2\bdot 1=1\in I$ but $2\notin I$.

-For $n\in\bb{N}_0$, define the notation $x\bdot y^n$ recurvisely as and note that this gives a decreasing sequence If the underlying poset of a cBCK-algebra is totally ordered, we will call it a \textit{cBCK-chain}.
-A cBCK-chain $\A$ is simple if and only if, for any $x,y\in\A$ with $y\neq 0$, there exists $n\in\bb{N}$ such that $x\bdot y^n=0$; see \cite{rt82} or \cite{evans20(2)} for a proof.
-For example, the non-negative reals $\bb{R}^+$ become a simple cBCK-chain under the operation $x\bdot y=\max\{x-y, 0\}$.
-More generally, the positive cone of any Archimedean group can be viewed as a cBCK-algebra, and with this structure it is a simple cBCK-chain.
-For examples of non-simple cBCK-chains, see Examples 3.13 and 3.14 of \cite{evans20(2)}.
+Denote the set of ideals of $\A$ by $\id(\A)$.
+This set is a complete lattice with respect to $\cap$, and is known to be distributive \cite{palasinski81(2)}.
+As mentioned earlier, there is a lattice-isomorphism $\id(\A)\cong \con(\A)$, where $\con(\A)$ is the lattice of congruence relations on $\A$; see \cite{AT77} or \cite{yutani77} for a proof.
+Of course $\{0\}$ and $\A$ are always ideals, and we will say $\A$ is \textit{simple} if these are the only ideals.